ApolloNet/amazing-mazes/README.md

 The game is won when the hero arrives at the cell at the 9th row, 14th column.

-The message "You found the hidden treasure" is displayed along with the icon 👑.
+The message "👑 You found the hidden treasure" is displayed.

 The game is over: play again or choose another maze...